DaihaoWu/Finetuning4TextGeneration/README.md

   --validation_prompt="a photo of a cat holding a sign saying hello world" \
   --report_to="wandb"
 ```

+### Inference
+Inference Baseline Images:
+open folder "StableDiffusion" ---> run Example_Run.py to generate baseline images

+Inference Lora-Finetuned Images:
+1. Follow the instruction on "https://github.com/huggingface/diffusers/blob/main/examples/text_to_image/README.md" to install the dependencies
+2. open the "diffuser_docs" folder ---> use "inference.py" to generate images

+If failed, then try below:

+copy and paste all the files inside the "diffuser_docs" folder to "diffusers\examples\text_to_image" and try running there.

+### Evaluation
+Please refer to the /Evaluation/README.md for more detail

+---

 ## 📸 Example Results
 Below are qualitative results on the prompt “a photo of a cat holding a sign saying hello world”: